 Thomas Hicks won the marathon at the St. Louis Olympics in 1904.
 His trainers dosed him up with brandy and strychnine, and he collapsed and almost died after crossing the finishing line.
 This is the first known case of doping in the modern Olympics, but as there were no rules against it, Hicks kept his gold medal.

 By the 1960s, rumours were circulating about drug use among Olympic athletes, so the International Olympic Committee issued a list of banned substances.
-A Swedish pentathlete, Hans-Gunnar Liljenwall, has the distinction of being the first Olympian to test positive for drugs, in his case it was alcohol, and to lose his bronze medal.
+A Swedish pentathlete, Hans-Gunnar Liljenwall, has the distinction of being the first Olympian to test positive for drugs—in his case it was alcohol—and lose his bronze medal.

 At the 1976 Summer Olympics in Montreal, swimmers from East Germany won 11 of the 13 events in the pool.
 In the 1990s, their coaches admitted they had pumped their athletes full of steroids.
 The East German swimmers’ cheating wasn’t discovered, but eight weightlifters were found to have bulked up on steroids.